As an Amazon Associate we earn from qualifying purchases.

 As stated in the previous section, there is no such thing as a completely sugar free coleslaw, because pretty much everything you eat has some amount of natural sugar in it (plants and animals live off sugar too, not just humans).
 That said, I will not be adding any sugar to this sugar free coleslaw recipe, such as granulated sugar.

 The Challenge with Sugar Free Coleslaw

-- Bitterness: Because we are not adding sugar to this, it will naturally taste more bitter than a standard coleslaw.
-To help reduce the bitter taste, we’ll be adding some fruity flavors into the recipe.
+- Bitterness: Because I am not adding sugar to this, it will naturally taste more bitter than a standard coleslaw.
+To help reduce the bitter taste, I’ll be adding some fruity flavors into the recipe.

 - Texture: Cabbage is has a tough texture, and you don’t really want to bite into a chunk of it.
-What we can do to solve this is to let our knives do a lot of the hard work in prep.
+What I can do to solve this is to let my knives do a lot of the hard work in prep.
 This is why paper thin cabbage is better.

-- Surface Area to Volume: Paper thin pieces has another benefit for us, and that is flavor.
+- Surface Area to Volume: Paper thin pieces have another benefit for me, and that is flavor.
 Because small, thin pieces have a higher surface area to volume ratio, there can be more dressing flavor per volume of cabbage.